mattydevicce/pluto/u5-project-2/README.md

 ## Instructional Help

 As this project is mostly self-driven we expect you to spend a lot of time debugging errors and problem solving on your own.
-That said, we want to have 30 minute 1:1s with each of you to review your progress and give feedback.

-On Thursday and Friday each student will get to pair program for 30 minutes with a member of the instructional team.
-Due to Anya's absense on Thursday and Friday (feel free to ask her about it), we'll have extra support from WDI Instructional leads, Pavan and Akira.

-You can see your day/time slot on [this chart][pair programming schedule].

-You are required to be here all day Thursday, and all morning Friday.
+A 1:1 schedule will be sent out during the sprint.
+In the meantime, we'll be around to help, but you must first submit a Github issue with the 'help wanted' label, and in it provide the following details

+1. Title it with your name and project type.
+1. A description of your error.
+1. What steps did you try to solve it?
+1. Post your issue to [Stack Overflow](http://www.stackoverflow.com).
+Provide a link to the thread.

 ## Instructional Feedback